and then you get South Africa at the bottom tip, with the Free State in red:

 Jim & Katie Patterson with Mary-Kate & Jimmy

-I had a new senior class which would graduate soon, and then I’d join the ’74 senior class after the summer.
-They took me in and – besides English and American History, which were compulsory – let me choose the easy subjects (I was even in Annual Staff!).
+I had a new ’73 senior class which would graduate soon, and then I’d join the ’74 senior class after the summer.
+They took me in and – besides English and American History, which were compulsory – let me choose the easy subjects.
+I was even in Annual Staff, the prize goof-off subject!
 And they bought me a class ring – how’s that?
 I had said no thanks, so they secretly chipped in and bought me one!

-Few people are lucky enough to be in three high school senior years!
-(I had ’72 back in South Africa as well – in the southern hemisphere we do it right – we start in January and end in December of the same calendar year!).
+Few people are lucky enough to be in three high school senior yearbooks!
+I had ’72 back in South Africa – in the southern hemisphere we do it right – we start in January and end in December of the same calendar year!
 Then I joined the Apache senior classes of ’73 and ’74 for half a year each.

 Robbie Swanda, Jay Wood and David Lodes showed me the ropes.
-As a seventeen year old I couldn’t drive back in the RSA (and we were under strict orders NOT to drive as exchange students!) but in the USA Robbie & Jay could.
-And I could be a passenger in their blue Ford Mustang and green Chev Camaro.
-Once Jay even made the mistake of letting me drive.
+As a seventeen year old I couldn’t drive back in the RSA and Rotary gave us strict orders NOT to drive as exchange students!
+But in the USA Robbie & Jay could, and I could be a passenger in their blue Ford Mustang and green Chev Camaro.
+Once Jay made the mistake of letting me drive.
 Bad.
 Again, I am sorry Jay and you were amazing the way you forgave me!
 I was better in the passenger seat.
 You know: beer.
-(The feature pic is from 15yrs later when I visited Apache on honeymoon: Jay, me and Robbie At Jim n Katie’s place).
+That feature pic at the top is from 15yrs later when I visited Apache on honeymoon: Jay, me and Robbie At Jim n Katie’s new place outside town.

 Jim let me drive a tractor and Ole Red, the WW2 Willys Jeep.
 But on the farm!
 Sober!

-In Rotary every Tuesday (I think it was Tuesdays) we’d have a pattern: We’d sing America the Beautiful, pledge allegiance, ask about what everyone had been up to and ask a medical question of old Doc O’Connor who would reply “Not that kind of doctor”.
-Every time.
-(He was a dentist).
+In Rotary every Tuesday we’d have a pattern: We’d sing America the Beautiful, pledge allegiance to the flag, ask about what everyone had been up to the past week and ask a medical question of old Doc O’Connor who would reply – every single time – “Not that kind of doctor”.
+He was a dentist.

 I learnt to type – Peaking at a blistering nineteen words a minute with ten mistakes.

-I got hauled up in front of Mr Brown with Jay & Robbie and cowered as he read us the riot act for some misdemeanor, and then listened in wide-eyed awe as Jay said “You’ll get over it!” as John Brown turned bright puce.
+I got hauled up in front of School Principal John Brown with Jay & Robbie and cowered as he read us the riot act for some misdemeanor, and then listened in wide-eyed awe as Jay said laconically, “You’ll get over it!” as John Brown turned bright puce.

 I got taken to Paris Texas, Oklahoma City, Tulsa, the Wichita mountains, many surrounding towns – even Boone!
-Lawton, Norman, Anadarko for catfish, Lake Ellsworth and Lake Lawtonka, Fin & Feather on Lake Tenkiller, Muskogee, Shreveport LA, Cobleskill NY, Dubuque Iowa, Red River NM, Las Vegas Nevada, the South Rim of the Grand Canyon (drove Route 66 on the way back), Colorado, Utah, Bryce Canyon, Zion National Park.
-Etc. Eighteen states in all.
+Lawton, Norman, Anadarko for catfish, Lake Ellsworth and Lake Lawtonka, Fin & Feather on Lake Tenkiller, Muskogee, etc.

 I played football and track for school and basketball for a Rotary pickup team.

 Somehow the teachers in Apache were all wonderful and friendly!
 Why is that, when the teachers in my first senior class were not so enamoured of me?
 OK, let’s be truthful, I was a bit hard-to-take in my home school and very co-operative and smiling in my second school!
 I was on my best behaviour in the latter and not my best in the former.
+That’s life.
 Sorry, Harrismith teachers!
-Colonel Dennis, Virginia Darnell, Bob Schneeburger, Dan Chandler, Jeanne Setzer, Billie McDonald and L’Roy Campbell were all very good to me – as were all the others (memory fails me as far as names go).
-Another one was Jim Stanton from the lil school, who took me to a rock concert (I wrote about that further down this blog).
+Colonel Harold Dennis, Virginia Darnell, Bob Schneeburger, Dan Chandler, Jeanne Setzer, Billie McDonald and L’Roy Campbell were all very good to me – as were all the others.
+Sadly, memory fails me as far as names go.
+Another one was Jim Stanton from the lil school, who took me to a rock concert.
 And I wrote an apology-of-sorts to Rick Hulett too!

 I Believe I Can Fly

 Colonel Harold Dennis taught me how to fly – in theory – in night classes.
+“Ground School” he called it.
 Many years later I flew solo off a mountain in a paraglider.
 I’m glad I paid attention in his classes.
 It was stunning.
-And the Colonel’s knowledge really did help – I knew what was happening.
-I soared up above the take-off point like a bird.
+And the Colonel’s knowledge really did help – I knew what was happening as I soared high up above the take-off point like a bird.